Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 ```

-Final thing we will do is re-run our sales over time report, code is unchanged from the one above, we are now able to analyse all the sales data and not just the most recent year.
+Finally, let’s rerun our sales-over-time report.
+The code is unchanged from the one above, so we can analyze all sales data beyond the most recent year.

 ```sql